DeterminateSystems/fh/README.md

 [`fh list flakes`](#list-flakes), [`fh list orgs`](#list-flakes), and [`fh list versions`](#list-versions) enumerate [flakes], [organizations][orgs], and [flake versions][semver] on FlakeHub, respectively.

-For each, you can apply the `--json` flag to produce JSON output.

 #### List flakes

 ```shell